Pantrix/PANTRIX/README.md

 * Login
    * User can login
 * Home
-   * Users can scroll through recipes given from the inputs
+   * Users can scroll through popular recipes
-   * ...
 * Pantry
-    * user can log ingredients they already have
+    * User can log ingredients they already have
 * Search
-   * User can find a recipe when a food is entered
+   * User can find a recipe when a food is entered.
+And when clicked on a recipe, users can view their nutritional facts as well as pricing
-* Favorite Recipes
-    * User can save recipes for later
-* Grocery List
-    * User can log ingredients they need
-    * Can go to map to find stores
-* Map
-    * Can find local stores
 * Settings
     * User profile
     * Logout